Trump claims election being ‘stolen’ as Biden in touching distance of victory

 The Trump campaign was still hopeful that the president could win in Nevada and Arizona, but even if victorious in both, Mr Trump would also need to win Georgia and Pennsylvania.
 In contrast, Mr Biden had several paths to victory open on Thursday night.
 Winning Pennsylvania alone, for example, would secure him the White House.

-Mr Trump, who has not appeared in public since his premature victory speech in the White House in the early hours of Wednesday, vowed to fight the election result, making unsubstantiated claims of fraud and calling for the vote-counting to stop.
-Two of the legal challenges mounted by his campaign since election day in Michigan and Georgia were dismissed by judges onThursday.
+Prior to his unscheduled press conference last night, Mr Trump vowed to fight the election result, making unsubstantiated claims of fraud and calling for the vote-counting to stop.
+This is despite the fact that two of the legal challenges mounted by his campaign since election day in Michigan and Georgia were dismissed by judges yesterday. dismissed by judges onThursday.

 Nonetheless, the president’s defiant stance on challenging the election results in several states means that the contest could drag on, even if Mr Biden secures the 270 Electoral College votes needed to win the election.